nagendraputhane/marvell-openssl-engine/doc/openssl_provider/README_LC.txt

 - AES operations are limited to a payload size of 5120 bytes.
 Operations exceeding this size will fail with an error.
 - Multi-process mode is not supported in the FreeBSD environment.
 - EC Point Multiplication is currently not supported.
+- OpenSSL speed test supports upto 8 processes with LC provider.
+- ECDSA sign and verify operations are supported only with s_server and s_client and speed app is not yet supported.